Copied from the Bootstrap template.

 Past Visits

 I received my B.S. in Engineering Mathematics and Statistics from the University of California, Berkeley in 2018, and my PhD in Mathematics and Statistics from the Massachusetts Institute of Technology in 2023, advised by Philippe Rigollet.
 In Fall 2021, I participated in the Simons Institute program on Geometric Methods in Optimization and Sampling and co-organized (with Kevin Tian) a working group on the complexity of sampling.
 In Spring 2022, I visited Jonathan Niles-Weed at New York University.
 In Summer 2022, I was a research intern at Microsoft Research, supervised by Sébastien Bubeck and Adil Salim.
+In Fall 2023 and Spring 2024, I was a postdoctoral researcher at the Institute for Advanced Study.

 I am currently writing a book on the complexity of log-concave sampling.
 You can read the current draft here.